Sand Cat Facts

 Photo Credit: Tambako The Jaguar (CC BY-ND 2.0)

-1. The sand cat’s scientific name reminds you of a cocktail
+1. Their scientific name reminds you of a cocktail

 Another name for the sand cat is the ‘sand dune cat,’ but there is another that’s more interesting.
 Its scientific name is Felis margarita, and no, they did not name it after that happy-hour alcoholic drink.

-2. Sand cats exist in just two continents of the world
+2. They exist in just two continents of the world

 Asia and Africa are the only continents where sand cats live.
 They are found in just three distinct areas across both continents.
 They exist in the Sahara desert in northern Africa, cutting across Morocco, Algeria, and Niger.
 In southwest Asia, we can find them across the Arabian peninsula, and in central Asia, we find them in Afghanistan, Turkmenistan, Iran, and Pakistan.

 The four different subspecies of the sand cat are associated with four distinct areas2.
-The ‘felis margarita margarita’ is found in north Africa, while the ‘felis margarita harrisoni’ is found in Saudi Arabia.
+The ‘felis margarita margarita’ is found in North Africa, while the ‘felis margarita harrisoni,’ also called the Arabian Sand Cat, is found in Saudi Arabia.
 In Turkmenistan, we have the ‘felis margarita thinobia’ while Pakistan has the ‘felis margarita scheffeli.’

 3. They have adapted to survive in the desert